thismatters/django-svelte/README.md

 ## What about the Svelte!?

 The Svelte side of things is dealt with in the [django-svelte-template](https://github.com/thismatters/django-svelte-template/) repo which you can use as a starting point for your Svelte projects (using `npx degit thismatters/django-svelte-template svelte`).
 It is configured to output js/css bundles for several different components, but you'll have to do some setup so be sure to read the README.

+### New Svelte, who dis?

+The newer versions of Svelte are defaulting to SvelteKit, because routing is important stuff.
+If you're here then you're probably using Django for your routing, so there is no need for SvelteKit.
+Fortunately, Svelte (sans-Kit) is still available [by installing `vite`](https://svelte.dev/docs/introduction#start-a-new-project-alternatives-to-sveltekit).

+The config for outputting multiple bundles got a bit easier from prior versions, and I changed the conventions around entrypoints in the demo project.

+Vite, by default and with much difficulty to alter, hashes files and appends the hash to the filename; probably a good practice, but kind of annoying for integrated technologies.
+Instruct Vite to output a manifest by setting the [`build.manifest` option](https://vitejs.dev/config/build-options.html#build-manifest).
+The setting `DJANGO_SVELTE_VITE_MANIFEST_PATH` allows you to specify where in the file tree the manifest file lives.
+After setting this you may go about using the component name (sans hash) in the various templatetags.
+Alternately, it is possible to prevent Vite from putting hashes into its output filenames but you're on your own for that!

+**NOTE:** This manifest arrangement _will_ get bothersome during dev as you have to cause Django to reload the manifest by saving a Django file each time you save a Svelte file (and the bundle hash changes).
+If **anybody** knows a way to make this more manageable, please please tell me!

+Depending on how you have configured your Svelte directory you may have use a setting to specify where your Svelte component "Entrypoints" are located (Entrypoints are the thin javascript files that first import the Svelte component, see [App.js](demo_project/svelte/src/App.js).
+In the demo project, the entrypoints are directly in the `svelte/src/` directory.
+If you have put your entrypoints somewhere else then you'll need to say where in the `DJANGO_SVELTE_ENTRYPOIN_PREFIX` setting (value needs to be relative to the `svelte` directory and do include the trailing slash, e.g. the default value `src/`)

+Likewise it may be necessary to specify the `DJANGO_SVELTE_VITE_ASSETSDIR` setting.
+It must match the value used in `vite.config.js` under the key `build.assetsDir`.
+The default case (value `assets/` ) is covered.

 ## Devops concerns